-In the past, most people would just break up the old slab, level out the underlying soil and have new concrete poured in the spot.
+In the past, most people would just break up the old slab, level out the underlying soil and have new concrete poured in the same location.
 Today, polyjacking has become a much better option and has become more popular throughout the industry.

 How Polyjacking Works

 Once the slab is raised to the desired height, the holes are closed and the foam cures in about 15 minutes.
-Once the foam is hard, you can walk or drive on the slab, allowing you to get back to their normal day-to-day routine.
+Once the foam is hard, you can walk or drive on the slab, allowing everyone to get back to their normal day-to-day routine.